salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 - Using attributes over classes.
 - Allowing `@import` to import other CSS files.
-- Evaluating scoped CSS at runtime rather than compile time.
+- Generating CSS strings at runtime rather than compile time.
 - Using `lwc:dom="manual"` and `MutationObserver` to dynamically update the scoping token for new DOM nodes.

 The classes vs attribute issue is already addressed above.
 So let's cover the other differences.